Mercedes GLA hybrid performance, top speed, engine

 The GLA is at its best running on electric power, which is perfectly straightforward thanks to its usable range.
 The tiny 1.3-litre petrol engine can be noisy at times, especially under hard acceleration.
-Things quieten down at a cruise, however.
+Things quieten down while cruising along, however.

 Mercedes GLA 250 e 0-62mph, top speed and acceleration

 Thanks to its combined power output of 215bhp, the Mercedes GLA plug-in hybrid feels brisk in a straight line.
 Using the engine and electric motor, it'll do 0-62mph in 7.9 seconds – the kind of time that not too long ago was the preserve of hot hatchbacks and sports cars.
 Even if you run the car purely in Electric mode, it feels sprightly enough away from junctions and traffic lights.
 It's easy to avoid using the engine, too; provided there's enough energy in the cells, the GLA will prioritise the battery unless you put your foot to the floor.

 As you might imagine, given this car's similarities with the plug-in hybrid A-Class, the GLA feels a lot like that car but with a slightly raised ride height.
 This means it has a greater tendency to lean during faster changes of direction, although on the whole it feels safe and secure.
 The gearbox works well, switching up and down at just the right time.
 In Electric mode you can even take control of the regenerative braking using the paddles on the steering wheel.

 - 1VerdictThe updated Mercedes GLA 250 e has an even more impressive electric range and is a top choice for company-car buyers

 - 2Range, MPG, CO2 & chargingThe Mercedes GLA 250 e plug-in hybrid is very efficient on paper and has a generous electric range